Apollys/PoEDynamicLootFilter/Readme.md

 - - -

 ### To-Do
+ - [ ] Create new profile option
+ - [ ] Report status of last action in text box in UI
+ - [ ] Skip unrecognized commands in Profile.changes file (with warning)
+   - Likely cause is depracated feature from version update
+   - Better not to fail in this case
+ - [ ] (Low priority) fix not parsing tags for custom rules
  - [x] Add tests for newly added featuers:
    - [x] Stacked currency
    - [x] Essences